Ulysses S. Grant ~ April 27, 1822 - July 23, 1885

 Until it was given to Ulysses and Julia, the property was owned by Julia's parents, the Dents, and run with the help of slaves.

-On a trip through Galena, Illinois, we stopped to tour the Grant home.
+On a trip through Galena, Illinois, we stopped to see the Grant home.
 It was given to Grant after the civil war and it doesn't appear he spent much time here but the house does contain interesting artifacts and some Grant possessions.

 The house is up on a hill overlooking the town and Julia has a statue that overlooks it all.

-Ulysses S. Grant was the first four star General in history and was president when the 15th amendment was passed, granting every man, regardless of race or previous condition of servitude, the right to vote.
+Ulysses S. Grant was the first four star General in history and was president when the 15th amendment as passed, granting every man, regardless of race or previous condition of servitude, the right to vote.

-Grant is honored and remembered in Hackley Park in Muskegon, Michigan with a sculpture by Charles Niehaus, unveiled in 1900.
+Grant is honored and remembered in Hackley Park in Muskegon, Michigan, with a sculpture by Charles Niehaus, unveiled in 1900.

-We visited Appomattox Courthouse National Park in Appomattox, Virginia in 2021.
+We visited Appomattox Courthouse National Park in Appomattox, Virginia, in 2021.

 Grant's Tomb in New York City was not open in 2021.